lorenzo-biava/starchat/README.md

 unzip ../target/universal/starchat-master.zip
 ```

-Review the configuration files `starchat-master/config/application.conf`: check that IP and Port for elasticsearch are correct.
+Review the configuration files `starchat-master/config/application.conf`:
+- check that IP and Port for elasticsearch are correct.
+- configure the language

 Start both startchat and elasticsearch:
 ```bash